 Two-year-old Alexi was adopted from an institutional setting in Russia.
 He was 5% for weight and 50% for height.
 Alexi arrived with a bottle with a cross-cut nipple to allow fluid—and perhaps solids—to come through rapidly.
 Alexis was anemic and wouldn’t look at his parents.
 Going by what he was able to do, Alexi’s adoptive parents held him close to feed him formula by bottle, cuddled, talked gently, and gazed at him while they fed.
 Alexi began gazing back, at first briefly, then longer.
 At family mealtimes, they offered him pureed and mashed table foods by spoon and formula from the cup.
 He gradually began feeding himself soft finger foods and over several months lost interest in the bottle.
 Alexi’s hematocrit improved, and after a year, his parents phased out the formula.

+Following sDOR offers a powerful way of making emotional contact with a frightened and isolated child.
 Making emotional contact in the form of eye contact with feeding or play supports attachment, but don’t force contact.
 Let it happen.
 Look at your baby, and let him look and look away.
 He looks away to calm himself.
 When he is ready, he will look back.
 Continue looking so you are available when he looks back.

 Your adoptive or foster child will learn to eat well

 Do an excellent job with feeding, then trust that your child has within her the ability to eat as much as she needs and can find her own way with eating.

 - Feed in the best way by following the Satter Division of Responsibility in Feeding.
 Feed in a stage-appropriate way.